Opposition to smoking has been around almost as long as smoking itself, and some of the historical measures to curb lighting up might surprise you.

 At around the same time, Russia instituted a similar ban.
 First-time offenders would get a slit nose, take a beating, or be exiled in Siberia.
 Repeat offenders earned themselves an execution.
 These stiff penalties hung around until Peter the Great came to power in 1682.

-4. French Smokers Head to the Doctor"¦for More Smokes
+4. French Smokers Head to the Doctor for Their Smokes

 5. Colonists Turn on Their Cash Crop

-Early American colonists may have been making some nice loot selling tobacco, but that doesn't mean they were totally in favor of using it.
+Early American colonists made some nice loot selling tobacco, but that doesn't mean they were totally in favor of using it.
 In 1632, Massachusetts became wary of the fire danger from smoldering butts, so it banned outdoor smoking.
-Connecticut followed suit in 1647 when it dictated that citizens could only smoke once a day, and even then one couldn't be a social smoker, since the law dictated that smokers could only burn one when "not in company with any other."
+Connecticut followed suit in 1647 when it dictated that citizens could only smoke once a day.
+Even then, one couldn't be a social smoker, since the law dictated that smokers could only burn one when "not in company with any other."
 In the 1680s, Philadelphia joined in with a ban on smoking in the city's streets.

 6. States Butt Out of the Tobacco Business